 We recommend granulated chlorine or bromine as your sanitizer.
 Both work well when maintained regularly.
-Never use compressed sanitizers (Tablets, pellets, etc).
+DO NOT USE TABLET OR COMPRESSED SANITIZERS.
+Use of these sanitizers will void your warranty.

 Note: DO NOT USE Trichlor.
 Trichlor is very acidic and the hot temperature of the spa causes it to dissolve too fast, it will cause damage to your spa and will void your warranty.